How service dogs safeguard, deepen relationships and save us from ourselves - KION546

 It’s important to remember that the rules of engagement for service dogs are different from family pets.
 Here’s how to interact with them.

 Look for a vest.
 It likely says, “working dog — do not pet.”
-Service dogs will always be wearing an official vest.
+Service dogs will often be wearing an official vest or halter.

 Ask permission before you touch or engage a service dog.
 You can say, “May I visit with your dog?”
 If the owner says no, do not take this personally.
 It is impossible to know the nature of their challenges or the rationale for requesting space.